Limits (BDSM): Hard limit

 A hard limit is something that must not be done.
 This is so because it is essentially something which makes the party in question very uncomfortable or something which would invoke a triggered response from them.
 Violating a set hard limit is often considered cause for ending a scene or even a relationship.
 Examples include “scat is a hard limit for me” or “I have a back injury, so striking on the back is a hard limit”.

 Soft limit

 A soft limit is something that a person hesitates about or places strict conditions on, but for which they may still give informed consent.
 An action could be prohibited except under specific circumstances or an area of discomfort that someone wishes to avoid.
 Soft limits can also include actions that require a cautious approach or — while somewhat appealing — still generate an uncomfortable amount of apprehension in one or more partners.
+This balance allows partners to navigate boundaries thoughtfully, fostering trust and mutual respect in intimate situations.
+The limits creates a framework for exploration while maintaining emotional safety.